-Which are the top operating systems available today?
-This blog takes a look at the leading names, but before we get to that, let’s look at what is an operating system?
+Which are the best operating systems today?
+This blog takes a look at the top names, but before we get to that, let’s look at what is an operating system?

 An operating system (OS) is system software that manages computer hardware and software resources and renders common services for computer programs.
 It is a set of basic programs and utilities that make your computer run.
 For instance, the operating system acts as an intermediary of sorts between programs and the computer hardware and facilitates functions of the latter such as input and output and memory allocation.
 This means that the OS is the most important software on a computer.
 It is also something that allows users to communicate with the computer even if they do not know how to speak the computer’s language.
 Without an operating system, a computer can not function.

 Operating systems usually come pre-loaded on the computers we buy.
 Most people use the operating system that comes with the computer, but one can upgrade or even change the operating system on a computer.
 The three most common operating systems for personal computers are Microsoft Windows, Mac OS X, and Linux.
 Modern operating systems use a graphical user interface (GUI).
 A GUI allows one to use the mouse to click icons, buttons, and menus, and everything is clearly shown on the screen thanks to a combination of graphics and text.

 Operating systems can be found not just on computers but also on devices containing a computer – be it mobile phones, video game consoles, web servers or supercomputers.